xiexq007/BertADP/README.md

 pip install -r requirements.txt --ignore-installed python BertADP.py example/example.csv
 ```
-The prediction results will be saved to prediction_result.csv.
+The prediction results will be saved to `prediction_result.csv`.

 ---

 ### 📦 Environment dependencies
-Please use Python 3.11 or above, and install the following dependencies (it is recommended to use a virtual environment).
+Please use `Python 3.11` or above, and install the following dependencies (it is recommended to use a virtual environment).
 ```
 pip install -r requirements.txt --ignore-installed
 ```